Caroola Farm Volunteer Residency Program Overview

 Our accommodation is in a shared 2 bedroom flat with full cooking facilities and bathroom.
 You may be sharing with another person or have a room to yourself depending on numbers of interns and wwoofers on property at any one time.

 We will provide linen and towels, but ask that you wash these weekly in the laundry facilities provided.

-We have fresh farm produce for 90% of meals, we ask you to share in cooking one dinner per week.
-You will be provided with food for all meals, but expected to prepare your own breakfast and lunch.
+We have fresh farm produce for 90% of meals, we ask you to share in cooking one meal per week. (dinner) you will be provided with food for but expected to prepare your own breakfast and lunch.

-Caroola Farm is a family farm run by Penny Kothe and Paul McKinnon, we have two maremma dogs and a variety of children that come and go.
+Caroola Farm is a family farm run by Penny Kothe and Paul McKinnon, we have one maremma dog and a variety of children that come and go.
 We also have part-time workers on the farm for specific activities.

 You will have the opportunity to learn from each and all of us, in addition to any formal courses that are being run on the farm at the time.

-Our primary business is selling local meat and vegetables at this time and we attend fortnightly farmers markets as well as supplying to local restaurants and businesses.
+Our primary business is selling local meat and vegetables at this time and we attend weekly farmers markets as well as supplying to local restaurants and businesses.